 Subfilters enable you to define more narrowly the type of data that matches the filter criteria.
-For example, perhaps you have 2 sites in San Antonio, Downtown and West, each with an IT department.
-You would use the following steps to modify the filter in the previous example to add a subfilter by site:
+For example, perhaps you want to find all Directory Listings authorized for modems in a specific department at a given site.
+You would use the following steps to create this filter: